 Tip: keep it reasonable, and be honest!
 We want ambitious but achievable benchmarks for successful marketing campaigns.
 Don’t apply an impossible KPI to an impossible goal, but don’t go too easy either.
 Strike a balance so you don't burn out your resources or cheat yourself out of potential growth.

-5. Identify channels
+5. Identify marketing channels

 Lastly, assess the channels you're currently using to see where you should focus your efforts to achieving your marketing goals.
 Start where you already have a presence, but also create a list of channels where you'd like to get more established.
 Perhaps you're ready to launch a TikTok account, or start a YouTube channel, or perhaps you now have a bigger budget for more digital advertising.